 This document is about replacing the crate index.
 You can read about overriding dependencies in the overriding dependencies section of this documentation.

-Cargo supports the ability to replace one source with another to express
+A source is a provider that contains crates that may be included as dependencies for a package.
+Cargo supports the ability to replace one source with another to express strategies such as:

 Vendoring - custom sources can be defined which represent crates on the local filesystem.
 These sources are subsets of the source that they're replacing and can be checked into packages if necessary.